$100 off! Special price until 30th April 2018

 How does the treatment work?

 A high power, infra-red cold laser is used to stimulate approx. 60 acupuncture points on your head, arms, legs and torso.
 The treatment takes approx. 45 mins and you will need 3 treatments on 3 consecutive days.
+It is ideal to have the treatment early in the morning.
 The laser causes no pain - some people notice a mild tingling or feeling or warmth.
 The laser makes it easier to quit smoking through stimulation of acupoints, which releases endorphins (your body's natural feel-good chemicals) so most people feel extremely relaxed during and after the treatment.
 Many people find they no longer have the desire to smoke after the first LLLT treatment.

 You will be provided with a supply minerals, vitamins and homeopathics to support your system through the initial 2 weeks detox period.
 These are included in the treatment price.